mrkan/techLeadDiary/Intro.md

 A little warm up with some WH questions.

 ### Why read this primer?
-Don't we all crave autonomy and control at the workplace?
-Don't we crave that feeling of fulfillment of having achieved something meaningful on a regular basis?
-Don't we want to feel proud of who we are and what we do at the workplace?
-Don't we wish to be the indespensible craftsmen of our work?
+Do you crave freedom and control at your workplace?
+Do your crave for that feeling of fulfillment, of having achieved something meaningful?
+Don't you want to feel proud of who you are and what you do at the workplace?
+Don't you wish to be the indespensible craftsman of our work?

 Each one of us knowledge worker already holds the key to unlock our full potential, to serve as a true leader, irrespective of who we are or what position we hold at the current time.

  There is adequate literature and knowledge that's more readily and easily available than ever before to enable us for the same.

  Then what's holding us back?

 Let's contemplate.